Skip to content

 LinkedIn voice messaging: how to start

-Sending a voice note to a prospect shouldn’t be complicated.
+Sending a note to a LinkedIn prospect shouldn’t be complicated.
 But it isn’t something you should rush into without preparation, either.

-After all, you wouldn’t pick up the phone to cold call without doing any prior research.
-Would you?
+After all, you wouldn’t pick up the phone to cold call without doing some research, would you?

 Alex explained that she splits her time looking for potential prospects and sending connections to good fits.
-Then she follows up the connection with a voice note.
+Then she follows up the connection with an audio message.

 “I’ll also connect with SDRs and account executives to ask them a bit more about how they find the tools and whether they use [any others].
 Just to get more feedback from an end user’s point of view.”